MorganRuffell/Technical-Art-Tools/README.md

     -     Asset Renamer - Just renames stuff when executed in editor
     -     Power of Two - Checks texture nature to ensure that they can be correctly mapped
+    -     Prefixer - Appends a list of prefixes to selected assets in the editor, this is stored as a json file in this repo and imported

 ##### External Dependencies:
 Included in this library are some external dependencies, these files are listed as and when they are used